gjanco/mezmo-dd-marketplace/fairwinds_insights/README.md

 **How does Fairwinds Insights work?**

 Fairwinds Insights provides a unified, multi-cluster view into three categories of Kubernetes configuration issues: security, efficiency, and reliability.
 Fairwinds Insights makes it easy to deploy multiple open-source tools through a single helm installation.
 This one-time install helps engineers avoid custom work for installing and configuring each tool.
+The software also adds policy management capabilities so engineering teams can define and enforce guardrails for deployments into Kubernetes clusters.

 **What’s a plugin?**